alina-vorontsova/alina-vorontsova/README.md

 ## Hi there!
 My name is Alina and I'm a Junior Python Developer.

 ### Work experience:

+#### Since December 2023, I am a proud member of Placebo/25 Development Team.

-#### Since September, 2023 I am on an exciting and advantageos trip of internship at EdTech startup [xi.effect](https://xieffect.ru/).
+#### Since September 2023, I am on an exciting and advantageos trip of internship at EdTech startup [xi.effect](https://xieffect.ru/).

 ### My stack:
 * Python